phungtrihai/Dataprojects/SQL/8Weekchallenge/Week3/Answer.md

 | 2       | 326     | 32         |
 | 4       | 236     | 23         |

+*=> Approach: Use window function to get latest plan status of that customer and then count numbers and percentage *

 **8./ How many customers have upgraded to an annual plan in 2020?**